saikrishnayadav764/Bookstore_Management_API/README.md

 ## Curl Commands

 Execute these `curl` commands in your terminal to interact with the API endpoints:

+## Importing the Postman Collection

+To import the Bookstore Management API collection into Postman, follow these steps:

+1. Download the Postman collection file by clicking [here](link_to_your_collection_file).
+2. Open Postman.
+3. Click on the "Import" button in the top left corner of the window.
+4. In the dialog that appears, click on the "Upload Files" tab.
+5. Select the downloaded collection file (`.json` format) from your computer.
+6. Once the file is uploaded, click on the "Import" button to import the collection into Postman.

+After importing the collection, you'll be able to see all the API endpoints along with example requests and responses.
+You can then use these requests to interact with the Bookstore Management API directly from Postman.

 ### Obtain Token (Login)